MarvsaiDev/privateGPT/README.md

 # privateGPT -- Modified by MarvSAI to test out integration with private OPENAI api from azure.
 It works fine.
-No implied gaurantees are given and this code is not used in our production service. https://ai-scan.xyz Ask questions to your documents without an internet connection, using the power of LLMs.
+No implied gaurantees are given and this code is not used in our production service. https://ai-scan.xyz

+To try this code just add the azure variables you can find in privateGPT.py to your .env file.

+Ask questions to your documents without an internet connection, using the power of LLMs.
 100% private, no data leaves your execution environment at any point.
 You can ingest documents and ask questions without an internet connection!

 > :ear: **Need help applying PrivateGPT to your specific use case?** [Let us know more about it](https://forms.gle/4cSDmH13RZBHV9at7) and we'll try to help!
 We are refining PrivateGPT through your feedback.